 Etoricoxib is for oral use.

 Take the tablets once a day.

 Etoricoxib can be taken with or without food.
+The onset of the effect of Etoricoxib may be faster when taken without food.

-If you take more Etoricoxib Tablets than you should
+If you take more Etoricoxib than you should

-You should never take more tablets than the doctor recommends.
-If you do take too many etoricoxib tablets, you should seek medical attention immediately.
+You should never take more tablets than your doctor recommends.
+If you do take too many tablets, you should seek medical attention immediately.

-If you forget to take Etoricoxib Tablets
+If you forget to take Etoricoxib

-It is important to take etoricoxib as your doctor has prescribed.
+It is important to take Etoricoxib as your doctor has prescribed.
 If you miss a dose, just resume your usual schedule the following day.
-Do not take a double dose to make up for the forgotten tablet.
+Do not take a double dose to make up for the forgotten dose.